alexr415/438-project-1-gorup-10/README.md

 ## Conclusion

-- How successful was the project?
+### How successful was the project?
+The project was a success overall, we encountered a few bugs, but overall were able to close all of our issues and get a functioning project allowing users to see articles and do various things with them.

-- What was the largest victory?
+### What was the largest victory?
+Our largest victory was setting up our database and connecting the api to out project.

-- Final assessment of the project
+### Final assessment of the project
+Overall this project proved to be difficult at the start getting everything situated and up and running.
+However this project also gave us valuable experience working with react native and sqlite that will help us in the future.